-- Lack of operating assistance/rental subsidy creates a bottleneck in affordable housing production - This is exacerbated by a persistent lack of project-based vouchers (PBVs) made available by the federal government - All types of building approaches financed by Measure ULA will require some form of operating subsidy - The Measure only dedicates approximately \$40M annually to operating assistance
+- Lack of operating assistance/rental subsidy to meet the needs of LA's lowest-income affordable housing residents creates a bottleneck in affordable housing production. - All types of production and preservation approaches funded by Measure ULA may require some form of operating subsidy. - If ULA raises \$600 M annually, approximately \$30M annually will go to operating assistance.

-Solution: Measure ULA's Flexible Operating Assistance Proposal
+Solution: Measure ULA's Hybrid Operating Assistance Proposal

-The ULA coalition's proposed guidelines on operating assistance involves two approaches.
-The funding amounts dedicated to each approach will take more time to determine.
+The UHLA Coalition's proposed guidelines on operating assistance involve three approaches.
+The funding amounts dedicated to each approach will be decided by the Citizens Oversight Committee at a later date.